john-friedman/SEC-Parsers/readme.md

 # Experimental Branch

 ## TODO:
-1. test new approach to parsing on something handles tables is good at. get parser working
+1. ~~test new approach to parsing on something handles tables is good at. get parser working~~
-2. Improve toc handling
+2. Improve toc handling - using tests
 3. better names - maybe look up another package for inspiration? e.g.
 4. utils? / _ in front of helper names
 5. misc QOL features